amalgam8/amalgam8/examples/README.md

     a8ctl service-list
     ```

-    The command shouldn't return any services, since we haven't started any yet,
+    The command shouldn't return any services, since we haven't started any yet.
-    but if it returns the following empty table, the control plane services (and CLI) are working as expected:
+    It should return the following empty table confirming that the control plane services (and CLI) are working as expected:

     ```
     +---------+-----------+